atet/regex/README.md

 ### Windows 10

 * Windows Subsystem for Linux (WSL) is a fully supported Microsoft product for Windows 10, learn how to install it here: https://github.com/atet/wsl
+* I recommend using Ubuntu 20.04 LTS or later from the Microsoft Store

 ### MacOS